PX4/PX4-user_guide/en/ros/ros2_comm.md

 :::note
 Changing the namespace at runtime will append the desired namespace as a prefix to all `topic` fields in [dds_topics.yaml](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/microdds_client/dds_topics.yaml).
-Therefore, commands like
+Therefore, commands like:

 ```sh
 microdds_client start -n uav_1
 ```

 or

 ```sh
 PX4_MICRODDS_NS=uav_1 make px4_sitl gz_x500
 ```

-will generate topics under the namespaces
+will generate topics under the namespaces:

 ```sh
 /uav_1/fmu/in/  # for subscribers
 /uav_1/fmu/out/ # for publishers